Soteria: Efficient Symbolic Execution as a Functional Library: : for Rust

 \subsubsection{The Kani and Miri Test Suites}

-The two suites comprise 926 tests in total: 414 Kani (commit \texttt{6c2c4f0}) and 512 Miri (commit \texttt{ec775c1}) tests.
-For the Kani suite, we run Kani as intended (with \myinline{//kani-flags} annotations in the tests); we run Miri by replacing \myinline{#[kani::proof]} annotations with \myinline{#[test]} and assuming they are concrete (if any Kani built-in is reached, Miri crashes, as it does not support \emph{symbolic} execution).
-We run \rusteria by enabling Kani compatibility (linking against the Kani library wrapper) and disabling memory leak checks, as Kani does not check for them.
+The two suites comprise 922 tests in total: 413 Kani (commit \texttt{6c2c4f0}) and 509 Miri (commit \texttt{ec775c1}) tests.
+For the Kani suite, we run Kani as intended (with \myinline{//kani-flags} annotations in the tests); we run Miri by replacing \myinline{#[kani::proof]} annotations with \myinline{#[test]} and assuming they are concrete (if any Kani built-in is reached, Miri gives up, as it does not support \emph{symbolic} execution).
+We run \rusteria with \begin{enumerate*}\item unlimited fuel, ensuring \emph{all} feasible paths are explored,\item Kani compatibility enabled, linking against the Kani library wrapper, and \item memory leak and aliasing checks disabled (as Kani does not check for them)\end{enumerate*}.

 For the Miri suite, we run Miri as intended, and we run \rusteria as is, since Miri compatibility is built-in.
 We run Kani with flags \myinline{uninit-checks} and \myinline{valid-value-checks} to enable uninitialised memory access and validity checks, ensuring a similar level of thoroughness to Miri and \rusteria.